SuboptimalEng/suboptimaleng.github.io/content/articles/2021-02-youtube.md

 In the next few months, __I plan to release more videos about Vue.js, Tailwind CSS, Visual Studio Code, and Vim__.
 I want the YouTube algorithm to recommend my channel _whenever_ these key words come up.

-Oh, and I started a [24/7 Classical Music Live Stream on YouTube with DigitalOcean](https://www.youtube.com/watch?v=0DxmbLL60KA).
+Oh, and I started a [24/7 Classical Music Live Stream on YT with DigitalOcean](https://www.youtube.com/watch?v=0DxmbLL60KA).

 ### March
 I'm finally facing the aftermath of unlisting all of my LeetCode videos.
 I suspect that __YouTube stopped recommending my content__